 Why change HVAC filters?

-1. Prevent expensive damage to your furnace or AC equipment
+1. Prevent expensive damage to your HVAC equipment

 The main purpose of HVAC filters is to keep dust and debris out of your furnace and air conditioning equipment.
 But why is dust so bad for it?
 There are a couple of reasons.